islaytitans/alien/docs/src/GM/cotg1.md

 - The PCs will encounter Neomorphic Egg Sacs
 - As long as PC wear their suits they're fine
 - A Scientist can use the Analysis talent on the sacs to learn more
+- Infection causes a **Virulence 9** roll (can chose if I want them infected or not), a fail enters Stage III within one shift

 ### Hunter And Prey (Act I, II & III)